disconnectme/disconnect-tracking-protection/descriptions.md

 [Go back to top](#tracker-descriptions)

 ## BetssonPalantir
-This service has been classified as `Analytics` and `Fingerprinting` for the following reasons:
+This service has been classified as `Analytics` and `FingerprintingInvasive` for the following reasons:
 ### Technical Review
 Script: `https://amonsul.betssonpalantir.com/amonsul-receiver.js?v=1540819800000`
 1. Script embeds or includes snippets of an open source fingerprinting library, [fingerprintjs2](https://github.com/Valve/fingerprintjs2):